-- 3.1.3.1 As a rule (provided otherwise is not agreed with the Register), the testing plan for welded joints of hull structures and pipelines, as well as for particular products manufactured under the Register technical supervision shall be prepared and submitted to the Register for approval.
+3.1.3.1 Unless agreed otherwise, the testing plan for welded joints of hull structures and pipelines, as well as for particular products manufactured under the Register technical supervision shall be prepared and submitted to the Register for approval.
 In the latter case the necessary information may be provided on the relevant drawings without drawing up a separate document.
-The testing plan shall contain the following information: - .1 details and welded joints subject to testing during the acceptance of welded structures; - .2 scope and methods of testing; - .3 testing locations determined in advance; - .4 requirements for quality assessment of welded joints; - .5 testing standards or written specifications. - 3.1.3.2 Upon completion of welding operations on a structure the inspection authority of the manufacturer determines non-destructive testing locations (areas) according to the testing plan approved by the Register.
-The Register reserves a right to change location of some non-destructive testing areas or enlarge the scope of inspections. - 3.1.3.3 Records on the performed non-destructive testing of welded joints shall be prepared for all types of testing (initial, additional and repeated after repair) and submitted to the Register surveyor together with the volumetric test reports confirming ultrasonic and radiographic testing results.
+The testing plan shall contain the following information:

+.1 details and welded joints subject to testing during the acceptance of welded structures;

+.2 scope and methods of testing;

+.3 testing locations determined in advance;

+.4 requirements for quality assessment of welded joints;

+.5 testing standards or written specifications.

+3.1.3.2 Upon completion of welding operations on a structure the inspection authority of the manufacturer determines non-destructive testing locations (areas) according to the testing plan approved by the Register.
+The Register reserves a right to change location of some non-destructive testing areas or enlarge the scope of inspections.

-Conclusion on non-destructive testing results of welded joints shall contain all the necessary information according to the Register requirements for specific nondestructive testing methods.
+3.1.3.3 Records on the performed inspections and testing shall be prepared for all types of testing (initial, additional and repeated after repair) and submitted to the Register surveyor together with the reports confirming the results of non-destructive testing.
+Conclusion on non-destructive testing results for welding joints shall contain the information specified in 3.2.6.